eth-educators/eth-docker/README.md

 ## Supported clients

-This project can build from official docker images or from official source repositories.
+This project builds from client teams' official docker images or from official source repositories, pulled directly from docker hub or github, respectively.
 In most cases, binary is the default.

 Currently supported clients:
 - Lighthouse